ibm-messaging/mq-ansible-yaml-commands/ibm/mq_ansible_yaml_commands_collection/README.md

     For the MQ collections to function correctly, it is important that users keep to these directory structures.
 - Perform the following customization steps as required:

   1. Set any argument overrides, on the invocation of role runMQCmds.
 Some default values set for the role like **webserver_addr and qmgr_name** will not be valid for user environments.
-As Ansible recommends that users do not change the supplied default values, the sample playbooks show numerous ways of setting such argument overrides.
+As Ansible recommends that users do not change the supplied default values, the sample playbooks show numerous ways of customizing the default values by specifying them as argument overrides on the runMQCmds role.
+However, given the nature of some argument values, it would be acceptable for users to replace default values with user-specific values as this may help reduce administrative overhead.

   2. Update the REST API call invocation in [**prepare_and_run_mq_cmd.yml**](./roles/runMQCmds/tasks/prepare_and_run_mq_cmd.yml) if a different type of authentication is to be used: see: [**IBM MQ Console and REST API security**](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=securing-mq-console-rest-api-security) for further information.